Financial Toolset

 How FICA Taxes Affect Your Paycheck

-• Social Security Tax: 6.2% of your gross wages, up to the wage base limit.
+• Social Security Tax: 6.2% of your gross pay, but only until your year-to-date earnings hit the annual limit.

-• Additional Medicare Tax: 0.9% only on income exceeding the specified thresholds.
+• Additional Medicare Tax: That extra 0.9% kicks in only after your income passes the threshold for your filing status.

 Real-World Examples